Mary Akor: Early career

 Like many of her peers, Akor began running at a young age in her home of Nigeria.
 She took to the longer distances and ran her first marathon at the age of 13.
 When she was 15, she had qualified for the 1992 Olympic Games, but the Nigerian Olympic Committee decided against sending her to Barcelona, Spain (and ultimately not sending any women runners except the 4x100 meter team, which earned a silver).

 In 1993, 16-year-old Mary Akor came to the United States to live near cousins in Pasadena, California.
 She was the sole runner on the John Muir High School cross country team and made it to the state meet.

 She then went to California State-Dominguez Hills college and ran cross country, but transitioned to El Camino College in Alondra Park, California.
 She ran from 1997 to 1999 and competed at the state's 10,000-meter and 5,000-meter and 3,000-meter track events.
-In her first year, she became the CCCAA champion in all three events as she lead the Warriors to a team championship.
+In her first year, she became the CCCAA champion in all three events as she led the Warriors to a team championship.

 She graduated, earning a degree in social work.
 In 2006, she was inducted into the El Camino College Hall of Fame.